tredontho/purescript-book/text/chapter3.md

 ## Querying the Address Book

 The last function we need to implement for our minimal address book application will look up a person by name and return the correct `Entry`.
-This will be a nice application of building programs by composing small functions - a key idea from functional programming.
+This will be a nice application of building programs by composing small functions – a key idea from functional programming.

-We can first filter the address book, keeping only those entries with the correct first and last names.
-Then we can simply return the head (i.e. first) element of the resulting list.
+We can filter the address book, keeping only those entries with the correct first and last names.
+Then we can return the head (i.e., first) element of the resulting list.

 With this high-level specification of our approach, we can calculate the type of our function.
-First open PSCi, and find the types of the `filter` and `head` functions:
+First, open PSCi, and find the types of the `filter` and `head` functions:

 ```text
 $ spago repl